 There is no need to Save a project, unless required, as it is possible to work with temporary project files and then just use to export the required audio files.
 If the project is not saved, the necessary audio data is stored in the temporary folder specified in the Directories section of Preferences until exiting the application.
 At that point, Audacity offers the choice of saving a project or not.

-There are two main commands for saving projects:
+There are three main commands for saving projects: